ysy950803/ysy950803.github.io/_includes/about/en.md

 Man is mortal, being lighter than a feather its lightness could not be measured thousands of years ago, but can be measured in modern times.

-If my articles are helpful to you, you can turn off the ad blocking plug-in and tap some advertisements, which is also a kind of support for me.
+If my articles are helpful to you, you can turn off the ad blocking plug-in (or turn on incognito mode) and tap some advertisements, which is also a kind of support for me.

 #### Other personal blogs